cldf/cldf/modules/README.md

 text of the corpus.

 CLDF consumers can use the additional semantics conveyed through the module choice to inform processing.
-E.g. a line of glossed text may be formatted as IGT example, including number, source language and reference, if it is used as example in a `StructureDataset`.
+For example a line of glossed text may be formatted as IGT example, including number, source language and reference, if it is used as example in a `StructureDataset`.
 But the same line may be just formatted as running text if it is used in a `TextCorpus`.